Google Fi for Seniors: Phones, Prices, and Reviews

 Google Fi Plans for Seniors

 Google Fi does not offer discounted plans for seniors, but its data-pricing strategy could work for someone who doesn’t plan to use a lot of data.
-Since you have to pay only for what you use with the basic Flexible plan, seniors who want to use their phone only for conversations and texting could make good use of this $20-per-month unlimited offering.
+Since you have to pay only for what you use with the basic Flexible plan, seniors who want to use their phone only for conversations and texting could use this $20-per-month unlimited offering.

 How to Purchase Google Fi